 set it to “Plain Text” mode first.)

-Student Name: ( replace this text with your name )
+Student Name: replace these seven words with your name

 Do not change or replace the “tags”, just the text.
 (The “tags” look something like this: <i> text text text </i>.)